|

 - You're My Everything ** - Dan Dailey and Ann Baxter become

 movie stars in old Hollywood.
-Fun moments, but slow going in between.
+Slow going.

 The Other Film Chronologies: